 How Much Do Wildlife Management Majors Make?

 Salaries According to BLS

-Wildlife majors often go into careers where salaries can range from $59,260 to $67,760 (25th to 75th percentile).
+Average salaries range from $59,260 to $67,760 (25th to 75th percentile) for careers related to wildlife.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.